jjaaxx44/NYTimesTestApp/README.md

 ## Alternative:
-Open terminal on mac osx and run below commands
+Open terminal on mac osx and run below commands, one command at a time

 ```
 cd Desktop/